 - Wiring issues: Damaged or corroded wiring in the keyless entry system can prevent the system from properly communicating with the key fob

-- Faulty control module: The control module that manages the keyless entry system may be malfunctioning, it may not be able to detect the key fob properly.
+- Faulty control module: The control module that manages the keyless entry system may malfunction.
+It may not be able to detect the key fob properly.

 How to start a VW with a dead key battery?